Google Local Search Glossary

-The following is a collection of terms and definitions from a number of Google’s patent filings on Local Search.
-It’s possible that not everything discussed in these patent applications has been incorporated into Google Local search – but the interesting thing about many of these patent filings is exploring whether or not they may have been.
+The following is a collection of Google local search glossary terms and definitions from a number of Google’s patent filings on Local Search.
+It’s possible that not every term included in this Google local search glossary from these patent applications has been incorporated into Google Local search – but the interesting thing about many of these patent filings is exploring whether or not they may have been.

 Category Classification Component – Finds appropriate categories for searchers’ queries.
 May use yellow page business listings or a category classification model automatically trained from different possible training data sources.